 “What–what do you mean she’s gone?”
 I said, but it came out a mumbled stammer.

 Dixon looked at the ground.
 I realized Lincoln hadn’t looked up the whole time I stood there.

 “What do you mean she’s gone?!”
 I said again.
 My voice was louder than I’d meant for it to be.
 “Lincoln look at me.
 Tell me what your brother means.”

 “You’re too late,” Lincoln said.

 I wanted to slap the shit out of him.
 I kept reminding myself he was just a kid and not my kid.

 They were quiet.
-It was the longest moment of my life, stretching on and on forever.
+It was the longest moment of my life to date, stretching on and on forever.
 I felt my stomach churn.
 I was going to be sick.

 I dialed 911.

 “What is the nature of the emergency sir?”
-The operator asked.
+The person on the other end of the phone asked.